Jahir-tawhid/global-bp-care/README.md

 🖥️ Live Link:  https://jahir-tawhid.github.io/global-bp-care/

-📄 License
+📄Disclaimer:

-This project is licensed under the MIT License - see the LICENSE file for details.
+This app is for informational purposes only.
+Always consult a registered  physician for medical advice.